JUnit

 A research survey performed in 2013 across 10,000 Java projects hosted on GitHub found that JUnit (in a tie with slf4j-api) was the most commonly included external library.
 Each library was used by 30.7% of projects.

+JUnit Lifecycle

+Every JUnit test class usually has several test cases.
+These test cases are subject to the test life cycle.
+The full JUnit Lifecycle has three major phases: